-6. MAINTENANCE.
+8. MAINTENANCE.

+Lubrication Schedule:

-- a.
-Lubrication Schedule: - i.
-At start up: Construction activities can create a lot of abrasive dust so it's a good idea clean and oil the stem at start up. - ii.
-Once a year: Clean and oil the stem.
+- i.
+At start up: Construction activities can create a lot of abrasive dust so it's a good idea clean and oil the stem and guide rods at start up. - ii.
+Once a year: Clean and oil the stem and guide rods.
 Pump a few OZ of wheel bearing grease into the drive tube followed by a few drops of heavy gear oil.